This article describes how you can configure Cloud Identity or G Suite to use Azure AD as IdP and source for identities.

 Logical structure of Google Cloud

 In Google Cloud, organizations serve as containers for all resources, and they can be further segmented by using folders and projects.
-However, except for service accounts, organizations aren't used to manage user accounts and groups, making organizations different from Azure AD tenants.
+However, except for service accounts, organizations aren't used to manage users and groups, making organizations different from Azure AD tenants.

-When you create a Cloud Identity account, a Google Cloud organization is created automatically for you and is associated with the Cloud Identity account.
-The Cloud Identity account and the Google Cloud organization that's associated with it share the same name and are tied to each other.
-However, a Google Cloud organization is allowed to reference users and groups from other Cloud Identity accounts.
+When you create a Cloud Identity or G Suite account, a Google Cloud organization is created automatically for you.
+The Cloud Identity or G Suite account and the Google Cloud organization that's associated with it share the same name and are tied to each other.
+However, a Google Cloud organization is allowed to reference users and groups from other Cloud Identity or G Suite accounts.

 Integrating Azure AD and Google Cloud